 Manatee software allows to assess the effect of 3D static and dynamic eccentricities due to mechanical tolerances on the electromagnetic noise and vibrations levels.
 Parallel and inclined static and dynamic eccentricity levels can be specified at drive end and non drive end, as well as the position of the static eccentricity axis.
 The effect of the parallel eccentricity direction on e-NVH level can be studied when importing a 3D FEA mechanical model.

-For a quick analysis, Manatee uses a perturbation technique of the airgap flux density to estimate parasitic magnetic forces induced by 3D eccentricities.
+For a quick analysis, Manatee uses a perturbation technique of the airgap flux density to estimate parasitic magnetic forces induced by 3D static and dynamic eccentricities.
 This method can be applied when using a Magnetic Look Up Table, even when importing the airgap flux from a third party software.

-This features allows mechanical engineers to calcule the effect of 3D eccentricities on electromagnetic noise and vibrations.
+This feature allows mechanical engineers to calculate the effect of 3D eccentricities on electromagnetic noise and vibrations.
 This way, too conservative values of mechanical tolerances can be avoided.